"I get commissions for purchases made through links in this post."

-People name it after the characteristics of riding in the mountainous terrain also call it the “dirt boarding” or “all-terrain boarding.”
+People name it after the special trait and signature characteristics of riding in the mountainous terrain also call it the “dirt boarding” or “all-terrain boarding.”

-The current range of mountain board consists of deck, trucks, and wheels with bearings.
+The current range of mountain boards consists of deck, trucks, and wheels with bearings.

 It is a truly unique piece of board that can ride on dirt, grass, concrete and any other terrain you can imagine.

 The exceptional part of it is the board comes with tire wheels and bindings on the deck.